 Magnesium can help improve sleep quality, fight fatigue and may lower the risk of developing type 2 diabetes.
 A recent study found that more than 50% of pre-diabetics given magnesium supplements saw improvements in fasting and post-meal blood glucose levels as well as insulin resistance.
 Magnesium improves insulin sensitivity and can reduce the risk of retinopathy.
 Magnesium improves blood clotting, can help lower high blood pressure and cholesterol, reduces muscle spasms including leg cramps and restless legs, and helps alleviate asthma symptoms, kidney stones, osteoporosis and migraine headaches.

 Magnesium deficiency is a common cause of constipation.
 Increasing fibre, probiotics, drinking plenty of pure water and magnesium can almost always cure chronic constipation and normalize bowel function.

-If magnesium levels are very low, it may not be possible to raise them to the normal range initially through oral supplementation.
-IV injections, foot baths or bathing in water with 1-2 cups of magnesium chloride crystals or flakes, or transdermal application of magnesium oil (rubbing it into or spraying on the skin), can more rapidly increase cellular magnesium levels, and can be effective for quickly reducing muscle spasms and cramps.
-Bathing in magnesium sulfate (Epsom Salts), as it is excreted more quickly, is not as effective as magnesium chloride or Dead Sea Salts.
+If magnesium levels are very low, it is often difficult to raise them to the normal range initially through oral supplementation.
+IV injections, adding foot baths or bathing in water with 1-2 cups of magnesium chloride crystals or flakes, or transdermal application of magnesium oil (rubbing it into or spraying on the skin), can more rapidly increase cellular magnesium levels, and can be effective for quickly reducing muscle spasms and cramps.
+Bathing in Epsom salts (magnesium sulfate), as it is excreted more quickly, is not as effective as magnesium chloride.

 As magnesium is the centre of the chlorophyll molecule, all green vegetables contain this magnificent mineral.
 As Dr. Ames says, “eat your spinach.”
 Other excellent sources are Swiss chard, nuts including almonds, yogurt, seeds (especially pumpkin), whole grains, sardines, salmon, cocoa, and animal foods.